HansAchterbahn/Attributemaster-ULP-for-Eagle-6.x-and-higher/README.md

-## Attributemaster ULP for Eagle 6.x and higher
+# Attributemaster ULP for Eagle 6.x and higher

+## Important, important, important, important!

+This library was moved to [https://gitlab.gwdg.de/mario.hesse/Attributemaster-ULP-for-Eagle-6-x-and-higher](https://gitlab.gwdg.de/mario.hesse/Attributemaster-ULP-for-Eagle-6-x-and-higher).
+Here you can only see the old version from 12/10/202020.

 The **Attributemaster** allows you to create, modify and delete attributes for multiple parts in your sheet.